 If you do want to get involved, there are lots of ways you can do it.

 The NESCol Students’ Association is run for students by students!
-This means we are led by the work of three elected Sabbatical Officers, our Regional President, and our two Deputy Presidents.
+This means we are led by the work of elected Sabbatical Officers, our Regional President and Depute President.

-You can find out more about what they do by reading the job descriptions for the Regional President Role and our two Depute President Roles.
+You can find out more about what they do by reading the job descriptions for the Regional President Role and Depute President Roles.

-Voting takes place each year, with the 2022 elections held from 8-10 March.
-In the 2022 elections Nicole Matthews was selected as President, with Carrie Beaton (City Campus and Altens Campus) and Kevin Gavryluk (Fraserburgh Campus) chosen for the Depute President roles.
-The new officers will take on their duties in July.
+Voting takes place each year.
+In the 2022 elections Nicole Matthews was selected as President, with Carrie Beaton chosen for the Depute President role.
+The new officers took on their duties in July.